Science AliveK-12 Teacher Professional Development and Curriculum

 EnergySmart Home Kits

-Public Service Announcements (PSAs) are videos created to raise awareness and change public attitudes and behavior toward a social issue.
+Public Service Announcements (PSAs) are flyers and videos created to raise awareness and change public attitudes and behavior toward a social issue.
 Effective PSAs often have a powerful message that sticks with the viewer, sometimes becoming part of a society’s collective norm.
+We host a yearly EnergySmart PSA contest for students to help us create awareness around energy conservation and efficiency.

 Other Support From: